 Creating and maintaining a substitute teacher pool can be a challenge, especially if it is not your full-time job.
 The need for substitutes or guest teachers is a fact of life and having the available teachers to fill those vacancies can be the difference between a smooth school day and a stressful one.
-Essentially you have two options for how to do this.
+Essentially you have two options for how to hire substitute teachers.

-Options for building and maintaining a pool of guest teachers
+Options for building and maintaining a pool of substitute teachers:

-1. Build and manage a pool of teachers yourself
+Build and manage a pool of substitute teachers yourself

 Costs to consider